umbraco/Umbraco.Headless.Client.Net/samples/Umbraco.Headless.Client.Samples.Web/README.md

 ## Routing, controllers and views

-By default the application will try to route the URL's to through Umbraco Headless by calling `https://cdn.umbraco.io/content/url?url={url}` and if the response is `200 OK` the `UmbracoContext.Content` is set to the response.
+By default the application will try to route the URLs to through Umbraco Headless by calling `https://cdn.umbraco.io/content/url?url={url}` and if the response is `200 OK` the `UmbracoContext.Content` is set to the response.

-Then the router checks if there's a controller for the specific content type e.g. if the content type alias is `textPage` it'll look for an `IUmbracoController` named `TextPageController` if found, the `Index` action is called, otherwise the `DefaultUmbracoController` is called, it'll render a view named `Views/DefaultUmbraco/{contentTypeAlias}.cshtml` with `Umbraco.Headless.Client.Net.Delivery.Models.Content` as the model.
+Then the router checks if there's a controller for the specific content type e.g. if the content type alias is `textPage` it will look for a controller, marked with the `IUmbracoController` interface, named `TextPageController`, if found the `Index` action is called, otherwise the `DefaultUmbracoController` is called, it will then render a view named `Views/DefaultUmbraco/{contentTypeAlias}.cshtml` with `Umbraco.Headless.Client.Net.Delivery.Models.Content` as the model.